China says deliberation on draft anti-terrorism law goes ahead

 China will maintain communication to ensure the law also fits international practice, he said.

-Parliamentary spokeswoman Fu Ying has said many Western governments, including the United States, had made similar requests for encryption keys and Chinese companies operating in the United States had long been subject to intense security checks.
+Parliamentary spokeswoman Fu Ying has said many Western governments, including the United States, had made similar requests for encryption keys, and Chinese companies operating in the United States had been subject to intense security checks.

 Although the counter-terrorism provisions would apply to both domestic and foreign technologies, officials in Washington and Western business lobbies argue the law, combined with new banking rules and a slew of anti-trust investigations, amount to unfair regulatory pressure targeting foreign companies.